 This ought to go without saying, but let’s write it out for the sake of clarity.
 Always ensure your copywriter is a gifted writer and communicator and is well-versed in all the proper rules of grammar.
 Now, with that non-negotiable facet of the emailing campaign, let’s focus on some science.

 Research, with eye-tracking as well as infrared technology, has offered irrefutable evidence that the English-reading world follows peculiar lines of direction when reading.
 The direction is almost always followed in importance by the shape of something like the letter ‘F’.
 This means that most attention would be absorbed in that flow.
-Therefore, for you, when compiling your client’s emailers, practise writing in the style that readers are more likely to follow.
+Therefore, for you, when compiling your client’s emailers, practice writing in the style that readers are more likely to follow.
 Place the call-to-action and the important bit of information you want them to read in the better areas to which the eye will follow—that is, along the top and down the left side.

 Finally, although there are a number of tactics to use, all coming with a stream of facts and figures either to support or denounce various codes of practice, the best advice you could take away from all this is to remain human throughout your client’s email campaigns, and try to come across as authentic as possible.
 People respond to people.